 Bricklaying Study Programmes

-MidKent College works closely with the National Construction Skills awarding body to ensure our courses in Bricklaying meet the latest standards of training required by the construction industry.
+MidKent College works closely with the National Construction Skills awarding body to ensure our programmes in Bricklaying meet the latest standards of training required by the construction industry.

 Our staff are well qualified and highly-experienced craftspeople.
-They will use the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of skills that will benefit you in life, as well as your future or current employment.
-A range of full and part-time study programmes are available.
+They will use the well-equipped workshop facilities housed at our Medway and Maidstone campuses to help you learn a new range of construction skills that will benefit you in life, as well as your future or current employment.

-Our Bricklaying study programmes are ideal for progressing students who want to become skilled craftspeople, and mature students who want to formalise a career in bricklaying.
+Our Bricklaying study programmes are ideal for progressing students who want to work in construction trades and become skilled craftspeople, and mature students who want to formalise a career in bricklaying.
 Depending on the level and type of study programme you complete, it may be advantageous for you to seek a work experience placement.

 What will I learn?